 All posts

-Alliance vs Regus vs Davinci: Virtual Office for Non-Resident LLC (2026)
+Alliance vs Regus vs Davinci: Virtual Office 2026

 Entity

-Alliance vs Regus vs Davinci: Virtual Office for Non-Resident LLC (2026)
+Alliance vs Regus vs Davinci: Virtual Office 2026

 Virtual offices give your LLC a commercial address — but for non-resident founders, the real question is whether the address survives bank KYC.

-Alliance Virtual Offices, Regus, and Davinci Virtual Office Solutions are the three largest providers.
-Here is how they compare for non-resident LLC founders, and where all three share the same structural limitation.
+Alliance Virtual Offices, Regus, and Davinci are the three largest providers.
+Here is how they compare for non-resident LLC founders, and where all three hit the same wall.

 How do Alliance, Regus, and Davinci compare on price and features?